 3. Boosts Circulation

-Getting the heart and blood pumping is of excellent benefit to your circulation and heart health, and these affects are heightened in cold weather.
-Training in the cold is excellent for protecting against heart disease, and general heart health.
+Getting the heart and blood pumping is of excellent benefit to your circulation and heart health, and these effects are heightened in cold weather.
+Working out in cold weather is excellent for protecting against heart disease, and general heart health.

 4. Raises the Metabolism